Have a Question?

 Every year, strokes affect millions of lives worldwide, causing long-term disabilities and, in severe cases, proving fatal.
-Among the different types of strokes, ischemic stroke stands as the most prevalent, make up about 87% of all stroke cases.
+Among the different types of strokes, ischemic stroke stands as the most prevalent, making up about 87% of all stroke cases.

 In this blog, we will delve deeper into the types of strokes, risk factors, and preventive measures.
 We'll discuss the importance of recognising the warning signs and the urgency of seeking medical assistance.